 The sunlight that reaches us consists of two harmful rays: UVA and UVB.
 The first is the most common and has been linked to the development of cataracts and macular degeneration, while the second helps boost our vitamin D levels but is the prime cause of sunburn.

 Both are harmful to our eyes, which is why sunglasses are essential.
 As well as considering which shape and lens best suit your face, it’s essential to check the UV rating next time you buy a new pair of shades.

-When you’re browsing the shelves, look for ones that have the “CE” mark or British Standard BS EN ISO 12312-1:2013 as these are guaranteed to offer a safe level of UV protection.
-While a dark lens will help you see on a sunny day, if it doesn’t have the British Standard mark there’s no guarantee they’ll actually be protecting your eyes from harmful rays.
+When you’re browsing the shelves for your new beach shades, look for ones that have the “CE” mark or British Standard BS EN ISO 12312-1:2013 as these are guaranteed to offer a safe level of UV protection.
+While a dark lens will help you see on a sunny day at the beach or in the park, if it doesn’t have the British Standard mark there’s no guarantee they’ll actually be protecting your eyes from harmful rays.

 When do I need to wear sunglasses?

 ‘Sunglasses’ seems to be the perfect name, but it’s a little misleading.
 UV rays aren’t necessarily blocked by cloud cover, so your eyes could be at risk even on overcast days.
 Having eye protection handy is always helpful, especially if you drive regularly, play outdoor sports or go skiing.

 In fact, snow reflects UV light, bouncing as much as 80% of it back into the atmosphere and into your eyes.
 While you’ve likely got a sharp pair of goggles for the slopes, grabbing your UV sunglasses on a snowy day in the UK might seem foolish but will actually offer the best protection for your eyes.

 All of our Leightons practices stock brands we know you’ll love and there’ll always be a variety to choose from - even across our practices.
 Here’s some to look out for: